ougrace/2-Data-Visualization/README.md

 Go to EC2 and then launch instance

-Step 1: Choose AMI : Ubuntu Server 16.04 LTS (HVM), SSD Volume Type.
-AMI = amazon machine image.
-Someone created a Ubuntu server 16.04 and saved it with an image somewhere so that we could use it as a “master copy” and use it to create our own space.
+Step 1: Choose AMI : Ubuntu Server 16.04 LTS (HVM), SSD Volume Type. <note: AMI = amazon machine image.
+Someone created a Ubuntu server 16.04 and saved it with an image somewhere so that we could use it as a “master copy” and use it to create our own space.>
 Ubuntu is: [Class = image = a saved master = eg: linear regression = SMI = container] Whereas what we’re creating now is an: [Object = instance = a copy = eg: lm_model = my EC2 instance = image]